 The stricter privacy legislation requires good security of digitally stored personal data.
 You must be able to demonstrate that you have made every reasonable effort to bring security up to the correct level.
 This also applies to securing your DNS record.
 Otherwise, the personal data authority may impose a huge fine.

 One application offering good DNS security is Cisco Umbrella.
 Besides keeping almost all malware out, it prevents computers, laptops, and smartphones from getting infected.
 In addition to your firewall and virus protection, it functions as a first line of defense within your company.
 Armed with a huge blacklist of suspicious sites, Cisco Umbrella assesses whether a website is reliable or not, based on an IP address.
 A website of a Belgian bank hosted in Zambia, for example, is not.

 To keep Cisco Umbrella up to date, there is a large team of experts within Cisco that complements the blacklist and quickly identifies new threats.
 With more than 80 million users worldwide, they have vast amounts of data at their disposal, exposing suspicious patterns at an early stage.

 Cisco Umbrella runs in the cloud, which has the advantage that users do not need to install the application and have immediate access to the latest updates.

 Setting up this extra umbrella that prevents cybercriminals from putting you in trouble is not complicated.
 Simac ICT Belgium can ensure that Cisco Umbrella is up and running within an hour.
 It will often be part of a more extensive security strategy, tailored to your organization.
 Because you don't have to make it too easy for them!

-Johan Diels has over 20 years of experience in the ICT industry.
-He started out as a business consultant and moved on to become a sales manager.
-Currently he is director of the Integration business unit.Request a meeting
+Johan Diels has over 20 years experience in the ICT industry.
+He started out as a business consultant and grew into the position of sales manager.
+At Simac ICT Belgium, he is Director of the Integration division.Request a meeting